GSA-TTS/identity-handbook/_articles/appdev-risc-ruby-worker-jobs.md

     - The JWT payload is constructed and signed in the foreground, and the entire payload body is persisted temporarily as a job argument
     - See [data](#data) for payload contents
 3. Worker host picks up the job and sends it
-   - If the request to the parnter fails, the request will be retried about 5x
+   - If the request to the partner fails, the request will be retried about 5x

 ## Data